evkx/evkx.github.io/content/models/kia/ev6/EV6_Long_Range_AWD/_index.md

 ## Battery, range, and charging

 The battery has a gross capacity of 77,4kWh and a net capacity of 74kWh, meaning you have a 3,4kWh buffer for protection.
 (4,4%).
-Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 528 to 484 km (328-301 mi).
+Depending on car options, the [WLTP range](../../../../guides/understandingrange/wltp) varies from 506 to 484 km (314-301 mi).
 Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
-The consumption is between 14,0kWh/100km for the basic version and 15,3kWh/100km for the top trim version for the WLTP standard test.
+The consumption is between 14,6kWh/100km for the basic version and 15,3kWh/100km for the top trim version for the WLTP standard test.

 The maximum DC charging speed is 233kW.
 A full charge from 0 - 100% would take 38 minutes, while a more common scenario of 10-80% would take 16 minutes.
 If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 1% to 76% resulting in an actual charge speed including time loss on 152kW.
 Each charge session would take 22 minutes and 59 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 20kWh/100km, 1000km will take 9 hours and 11 minutes to drive.
-This will requires two charge sessions charging from 0% to 86%.
-The total time lost for charging will be 51 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21kWh/100km, 1000km will take 9 hours and 15 minutes to drive.
+This will requires three charge sessions charging from 1% to 63%.
+The total time lost for charging will be 56 minutes.
 ### Onboard charger